upcs/cs341-project-ss2020-swift/README.md

 > Our only security requirement was to address Denial of Service (DoS) errors.
 We imagined a DoS error would result from too many people or bots using the website at the same time or simply simultaneously refreshing the page.
 Since we are not the only ones with this particular data set on the internet, and our website is simply a visualization tool, we have decided that it is very unlikely that a) too many people use our website at the same time or b) someone tries to cause a DoS error by making too many website requests.
 In either case, however unlikely, we think the worst thing that would happen is that we use up our GCloud budget.
 A bad DoS attack would shut down the website before we are charged more than our credit allows, and the expected lifetime of the product is now less than a month.
 Given the short lifespan of our product and the unlikelihood of a DoS error, intentional or unintentional, we have not further addressed the issue.

 ### Code Quality [TODO]
 > Our code is thoroughly commented, and unit tested.
-Our server side test coverage is _____ and our client side test coverage is ____.
+Our server side test coverage is as high as possible (not all sever files were tested due to limitations with Jest, but the file we did test is 100% covered) and our client side test coverage is ____.
 We have also taken great care to make our website intuitive to new users.
 This meets our software quality requirements.